-The following story of the healing of Giovanni Savino is well-documented and backed up by factual information and analysis.
+The following story of the healing of Giovanni Savino is well-documented.
 Father Dominic Meyer, Padre Pio’s secretary for twelve years, wrote a detailed account of Giovanni’s cure in July, 1949.
 When the story were first publicized, it attracted great numbers of pilgrims to San Giovanni Rotondo.

 THE HEALING OF GIOVANNI SAVINO

 Giovanni Savino, a construction worker and a member of the Third Order of St. Francis, was a devoted spiritual son of Padre Pio.
 In February, 1949, Giovanni was working at Padre Pio’s friary, completing the construction of an annex to the monastery.
 The workers were leveling the ground and were getting ready to blast a huge boulder.

 It was Giovanni’s custom to attend Padre Pio’s Mass every morning before going to work.
 After the Mass, he would wait in the sacristy to receive a blessing from Padre Pio.
 Every day Padre Pio would place his hands on Giovanni’s head and pray for him.